shadowking06/Voice-Assistant-beginner-project-/README.md

 ## Overview

-Welcome to the **Voice Assistant** project!
+Welcome to the **Voice Assistant** project !
 This Python-based voice assistant is designed to interact with you using voice commands.
 Developed in **Visual Studio Code**, it showcases modern speech recognition and text-to-speech technology.

 ## 🌟 Features
 - **Voice Command Recognition**: Understands and processes your spoken commands.